Emmotes/ic_spoilers/docs/lark.md

     "id": 2517,
     "flavour_text": "",
     "description": {
         "desc": "When Uggie is with Lark, and at least 50% of the area's quest requirements are met, Lark sprints off to the next area, leaving the formation (and Uggie) behind.
-When the formation catches up to him, Lark has already antagonized several enemies, spawning $lark_bardic_amount [enemy/enemies] in the next area before the formation even arrives."
+When the formation catches up to him, Lark has already antagonized several enemies, spawning $lark_bardic_amount $(if has_bonus)enemies$(fi)$(if not has_bonus)enemy$(fi) in the next area before the formation even arrives."
     },
     "effect_keys": [
         {